JMDKC/artangled-hugo/content/posts/2026-08-02-marden-luxembourg.md

   - London
 ---

-This show, juxtaposes three 20th century artists with four pieces of stained glass: two medieval, two Victorian.
+This show juxtaposes three 20th century artists with four pieces of stained glass: two medieval, two Victorian.
 These 19th century stained glass windows are pretty but stolid: it’s a shame that they dominate the gallery room, for being so big - and hung directly against the gallery’s high, west-facing windows.

 Time to concentrate on the actual artworks.
 From Piet Mondrian, a luminous early-career landscape.
 Paul Klee, a couple of pulsating watercolours.
 And my favourite, the minimalist Brice Marden with some designs for the Basel cathedral windows, from the 1970s.